CortexIntelligentAutomation/docs/content/en/docs/2025.5/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/left-panel.md

 ### Search for a Block

 To search for a block by name, start typing into the search box.
-All the blocks that start with the same search characters will be displayed; the more characters entered, the more refined the search will be, displaying fewer block options.
+All the blocks that contain the search characters will be displayed; the more characters entered, the more refined the search will be, displaying fewer block options.
 The search is a fuzzy search, which means that even misspelt block names should identify the intended matching blocks.

 See the [Searching the Palette for a Block][Searching the Palette for a Block tutorial] tutorial for a step-by-step guide.